 (e) Those Developments which have or are to receive first lien financing from HUD may submit HUD's environmental assessment report, provided that it conforms to the requirements of this section.

 §11.306.
-Property Condition Assessment Guidelines.
+Scope of Work and Cost Review Guidelines.

 (a) General Provisions.
-The objective of the Property Condition AssessmentPCA for Rehabilitation Developments (excluding Reconstruction) and Adaptive Reuse Developments is to provide a self-contained report that provides an evaluation of the current conditions of the Development, identifies a scope of work and cost estimates for for both immediate and long-term physical needs, evaluates the sufficiency of the Applicant’s scope of work under 10 TAC §11.302(e)(4)(B)(i) for the rehabilitation or conversion of the building(s) from a non-residential use to multifamily residential use and provides an independent review of the Applicant’s proposed costs based on the scope of work.
-The report should be in sufficient detail for the Underwriter to fully understand current conditions, scope of work and cost estimates.
-It is the responsibility of the Applicant to ensure that the scope of work and cost estimates submitted in the Application is provided to the PCA author.
-The PCA must include a copy of the Applicant’s scope of work narrative and Development Cost Schedule.
-The report must also include the following statement, “all persons who have a property interest in this report hereby acknowledge that the Department may publish the full report on the Department’s website, release the report in response to a request for public information and make other use of the report as authorized by law.”
+The objective of the Scope of Work and Cost Review Report (SWCR) required for Rehabilitation Developments (excluding Reconstruction) and Adaptive Reuse Developments is to provide a self-contained report that provides a comprehensive description and evaluation of the current conditions of the Development and identifies a scope of work for the proposed repairs, replacements and improvements to an existing multifamily property or identifies a scope of work for the conversion of a non-multifamily property to multifamily use.

-(b) The PCA must be conducted and reported in conformity with the American Society for Testing and Materials "Standard Guide for Property Condition Assessments.
-Baseline Property Condition Assessment Process (ASTM Standard Designation: E 2018") except as provided for in subsections (f) and (g) of this section.
-Additional information is encouraged if deemed relevant by the PCA author.
+The SWCR author must evaluate the sufficiency of the Applicant’s scope of work and provide an independent review of the Applicant’s proposed costs.
+The report must be in sufficient detail for the Underwriter to fully understand all current conditions, scope of work and cost estimates.
+It is the responsibility of the Applicant to ensure that the scope of work and cost estimates submitted in the Application is provided to the author.
+The SWCR must include a copy of the Development Cost Schedule submitted in the Application.
+The report must also include the following statement, “any person signing this Report acknowledges that the Department may publish the full report on the Department’s website, release the report in response to a request for public information and make other use of the report as authorized by law.”

-(c) The PCA must include the Department's Property Condition Assessment Cost Schedule Supplement (“PCA Supplement”).
-The purpose of the PCA Supplement is to consolidate and show reconciliation of the scope of work and costs of the immediate physical needs identified by the PCA author with the Applicant’sApplicant’s scope of work and costs provided in the Application.
-The consolidated scope of work and costs shown on the PCA Supplement will be used by the Underwriter in the analysis.
-The PCA Supplement also details the projected repairs and replacements through at least thirty (30) years.
+(b) For Rehabilitation Developments, the SWCR must include analysis in conformity with the ASTM "Standard Guide for Property Condition Assessments.
+Baseline Property Condition Assessment Process (ASTM Standard Designation: E 2018)” except as provided for in subsections (f) and (g) of this section.

-(d) The PCA must include good quality color photographs of the subject Property (front, rear, and side elevations, on-site amenities, interior of the structure).
+(c) The SWCR must include good quality color photographs of the subject Property (front, rear, and side elevations, on-site amenities, interior of the structure).
 Photographs should be properly labeled.
-Photographs of the neighborhood, street scenes, and comparables should be included.
-An aerial photograph is desirable but not mandatory.
+Photographs of the neighborhood, street scenes, and comparables should must be included.

-(e) The PCA must also include discussion and analysis of:
+(d) The SWCR must also include discussion and analysis of:

 (1) Description of Current Conditions.
-For both Rehabilitation and Adaptive Reuse, the PCA must contain a detailed description with good quality photographs of the current conditions of all major systems and components of the Development regardless of whether the system or component will be removed, repaired or replaced.
-For historic structures, the PCA must contain a description with photographs of each aspect of the building(s) that qualifies it as historic and must include a narrative explaining how the scope of work relates to maintaining the historic designation of the development.
-Replacement or relocation of systems and components must be described.
+For both Rehabilitation and Adaptive Reuse, the SWCR must contain a detailed description with good quality photographs of the current conditions of all major systems and components of the Development regardless of whether the system or component will be removed, repaired or replaced.
+For historic structures, the SWCR must contain a description with photographs of each aspect of the building(s) that qualifies it as historic and must include a narrative explaining how the scope of work relates to maintaining the historic designation of the Development.
+Replacement or relocation of systems and components must be described;